disblu/guidelines/git/README.md

     modified:   git/README.md
 ```

-If you made changes to the project,  probably it's good time to keep track of those files.
-You can use the `add` command to stage the files you want to include in the commit.
+If you made changes to the project, it is probably a good time to keep track of those files.
+You can use the `add` command to stage the files you want to include to the commit.

 ```bash
 $ git add [file name or regex]